TeamHeka/medkit/docs/api/text.md

 :::{important}
 For using this python module, you need to install [spacy](https://spacy.io/).
-These dependencies may be installed with `pip install medkit[spacy]`
+These dependencies may be installed with `pip install medkit-lib[spacy]`
 :::

 ## Spacy pipelines